Special Collections Content Development Policy

 Italian printing and literature

 We have extremely strong holdings of books printed in Italy in the sixteenth century.
 We primarily concentrate purchasing on Italian poetry and literature, with a particular focus on named authors.
 The most important of these is Dante, where we have one of the greatest collections of early editions of Dante in the world – we aim for comprehensive collecting of Dante editions, Italian or otherwise, printed prior to 1851.
 Other significant authors are Ariosto, Sannazaro, Boccaccio, Guarini, Machiavelli and Petrarch.
 We collect examples of poetry and prose works of lesser-known writers.
-We have particular strengths in the outputs of a number of Italian printers, including Aldus Manutius and his descendents, the Giunti and Gabriel Giolito de Ferrari.
+We have particular strengths in the outputs of a number of Italian printers, including Aldus Manutius and his descendants, the Giunti and Gabriel Giolito de Ferrari.
 We also actively collect individual examples of the issues of presses not currently represented in the collections.

 We aim to collect comprehensively Bibles printed anywhere prior to 1611, with a particular focus on incunable editions and editions printed in the British Isles, with selective acquisition of later Bibles, based on individual merit.